rumca-js/OfflineWebSearch/PROJECT.md

  - Internet access is required when fetching databases, sources, or web pages.
  - This instruction should contain brief statements.

-Database = a searchable collection of entries, regardless of whether its source is SQLite or JSON.
+A database is a searchable collection of entries.
+A database can be backed by SQLite or JSON files.

  # Supported Database Files
  The application supports the following file types: